Profirator/project-config/docs/configure.md

 DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

 ### System requirements
 Virtual machine with 4 cores, 4 GB of RAM and 40 GB disk.
 This guide is written for Ubuntu.
-How everm setup is also tested with CentOS.
+How ever setup is also tested with CentOS.

 ### Placeholders in config files